glouppe/info8006-introduction-to-ai/pacman/README.md

 ### Report

 - **Formalism**
-	1) Reference to a function/method to describe any component of a problem statement.
+	* Reference to an implemented function/method to describe any component of a problem statement.
 A formal description of a problem statement is **always** independent of its implementation.
-	2) Missing variables in state/action spaces.
+	* Missing variables in state/action spaces.
 This error always jeopardizes the formal description of the problem, and often jeopardizes the whole project.
-	3) Variables not taken into account in transition model.
+	* Variables not taken into account in the transition model.
 Transitions must include **all** the variables, even if some of them might stay idle.
-	4) Algorithmic-dependent definition of a problem component.
-Some components of the problem might have to be described differently to fit the requirements of the algorithms.
-However, the formal description of the problem have to remains **independent** of these algorithm requirements.

 - **Graphics**
-	1) Unreadable legend/axis, e.g., tiny font, flash coloured text, mixing text and plots.
+	* Unreadable legend/axis, e.g., tiny font, flash coloured text, mixing text and plots.
 Not only this is annoying for the readers, but it also might slow you down in your working progress, if not interfere with the quality of your discussion on results.
-	2) Variables with different scales on the same graphics.
+	* Variables with different scales on the same graphics.
 When in presence of large variables values, others variable with small scales can literally vanish out of the graphics.
 You should often instead separate them.
 [Logarithmic scale](https://en.wikipedia.org/wiki/Logarithmic_scale) might also be considered when including two variables with different scales in the same graphics is relevant to the discussion.

 ### Code

 - **Style/Documentation**
-	1) Source code is not PEP8-compliant.
+	* Source code is not PEP8-compliant.
 Fulfilling the required specifications help to the readability of your source code.
 You can use dedicated [scripts](https://pypi.org/project/pep8/) to check PEP8-compliance of your source code.
-	2) Function specifications are either wrong or missing.
+	* Function specifications are either wrong or missing.
 They must be present and they must **formally** describe the function out of ambiguity.
+Its purpose is to provide an easier-to-understand description of the function than the code itself.
 An example of a correct specification is provided below :

 	```python
 	   def nth_fibonacci(n):